radressss/hearthstone-db/README.md

 Contains all the cards used in Hearthstone(including promotional cards, tokens, hero powers etc.).

 (Not up to date and won't be updated.
-Will probably also be removed soon.)
+Naxxramas heroes missing.)

 ### all-collectibles.json